Uranium Mining Overview

 Ranger, owned by Energy Resources of Australia Ltd (ERA) and located about 230 kilometres east of Darwin in the Northern Territory was next.
-Mining commenced in 1980 and is continuing on the second of two orebodies, producing about 4500 tonnes of uranium per year.
+Mining commenced in 1980 and continued to 2014 on the second of two orebodies.
+Stockpiled low-grade ore is now being treated.

-Olympic Dam, 265 km north of Port Augusta in South Australia, commenced operations in 1988 and became part of BHP-Billiton in 2005 when Western Mining Corporation was taken over.
+Olympic Dam, 265 km north of Port Augusta in South Australia, commenced operations in 1988 and became part of BHP Billiton in 2005.
 It is potentially the world's largest uranium producer, with total resources of 2.45 million tonnes of uranium.
-The mine produces about 3500 tU/yr and there are plans for a very major expansion which could see an increase in production to 16,100 tU/yr.
+The mine produces about 3500 tU/yr and there are plans for a major expansion.

 Beverley, the country's first mine to utilise in situ leaching, commenced operation in South Australia in 2000 and operated through to 2014.
 It is owned by Heathgate Resources.
 Production has shifted to the adjacent Four Mile mine, using the Beverley mill for recovery of about 850 tU/yr.

-Honeymoon in South Australia is the second ISL mine, producing about 340 tU/yr from 2011, but was put on hold in 2013 pending better uranium prices.
-It is owned by Uranium One Inc of Canada and Mitsui of Japan.
+Honeymoon in South Australia was the second ISL mine, producing about 340 tU/yr from 2011, but was put on hold in 2013 pending better uranium prices.
+It is owned by Uranium One Inc of Canada.

 ERA also owns the Jabiluka uranium orebody, adjacent to Ranger.
 This is one of the world's larger known uranium deposits, but development will not proceed until aboriginal landholders agree.